dylanwells37/minesweeper/README.md

 # minesweeper
-trying to make a game of minesweeper
+Practicing C++ by avoiding the seg fault landmines while coding a game of minesweeper